 Step 2: Click the “Share” button to invite members for feedback and find bugs on the website.
 You have the power to assign different roles to the people you invite.

-Step 3: Webvizio makes it easy to see how your website will look on different mobile devices, so you can get feedback quickly and make changes accordingly.
+Step 3: Webvizio bug reporting platform makes it easy to see how your website will look on different mobile devices, so you can get feedback quickly and make changes accordingly.
 You can preview websites on iPhones, Android phones and tablets, and other popular devices and rotate the screen to see your design from all angles.

 Step 4: Once you add everyone to the project, it’s time to identify bugs.
 The member can work in Task mode to leave comments on the live website.